Have you failed in a job interview? What do you think the reason why companies did not hire you?

 Your interviewer will also be considering the tone of your voice.

-He/she will know if you’re sincere, confident, and competence by listening you speaking.
+He/she will know if you’re sincere, confident, and competent by listening to you speak.

 So be careful.
 Convey your responses with proper tone.